-Rape and Domestic Violence: Rape of women is illegal and carries sentences ranging from 10 years' to life imprisonment.
-The rape law does not prohibit male rape, but the government used an anti-buggery law to prosecute victims of male rape.
+Rape and Domestic Violence: The law establishes sentences ranging from 10 years' to life imprisonment for the rape of women.
+The law also addresses male rape and establishes sentences of five years' to life imprisonment.
+Spousal rape is illegal under certain limited circumstances, such as after separation, with a punishment of 15 years.
 The Directorate of Gender Affairs reported the number of rape survivors coming forward increased as a result of a crisis hotline and the directorate's awareness campaign.
+Statistics for rape were not disaggregated.